Shopify/slate/packages/slate-sections-plugin/README.md

 ## Sections as Liquid Files

-You may structure your sections folder such that it exists of simply liquid templates which will get copied into the build.
+You may structure your sections folder by creating separate Liquid files for each section:

 ```bash
 ./sections